tstatler/doctools/guides/node/acs/README.md

         }, req, res);
     }

-The ACS library retrieves the session ID from the request's cookies.
+The ACS Node SDK retrieves the session ID from the request's cookies.
 If a `_session_id` cookie is present, it uses that session ID to make the ACS API call.
 If not, it performs a regular API call without session information.